 Are you looking to learn WordPress and build a website?
 Ease of use is one of the best things about WordPress which makes it the world’s most popular website builder.

 Learning WordPress does not require a lot of time or money.
 You can do it on your own, at your own pace, and then build upon it as you go.

 In this article, we’ll show you how to learn WordPress for free in a week (or less).
 The goal is to help you familiarize yourself with WordPress and become able to build websites on your own.

 Why Learn WordPress?

-About 22% of all websites are powered by WordPress.
+WordPress powers more than 39% of all websites on the internet.
 It generates thousands of job opportunities around the world, and there are millions of websites making money using WordPress.